M-Nitsche/BeeWatch/README.md

 Since background subtraction can become very slow in cases of a lot of movement and as it is already a data reduction technique we decided that a more shallow but faster model version of YOLO would be sufficient.
 Hence, we trained a YOLOv4-Tiny on the given dataset.

-### Model selection
-- one stage vs. two stage detection (Andrea)
-- Performance auf Jetson Nano (Andrea)
-( Warum Yolo und nicht two stage detection)

-### Metrics used (Andrea)

 ### SSD (OLI)

 ### EfficientDet (Maximilian Nitsche)

-###

-## Training Enviornment (David)
-Google Colaboratory was used as the training environment.
-Colab is a Google environment that allows Python code to be written and executed in the browser.
-This gives you simple, fast and free access to GPUs.
-Of course, there are also some disadvantages.
-The time that can be used in a session is limited, which means that training sessions that exceed a certain limit are aborted.
-In addition, a permanent connection in the browser is necessary.
-Here, too, there were problems because the connection often breaks down, which leads to the training being interrupted.
-This makes overnight training particularly difficult and we found that a fair amount of luck is needed for a session to run smoothly overnight.

 ## YOLO